rwttr/GDSRC-gr712-rtems/src/readme_libi2c.md

 # libi2c OS adaption layer and the high level i2c device driver IF

-Each high level i2c device driver provides a set of functions in the rtems_libi2c_drv_t data structure passed the libi2c when the device is registered (see "Device registration" above).
-These function directly match the RTEMS I/O Mangers calls "open", "close", "read", "write", "control", and they are passed the same arguments.
-Functions not needed may be omited (and replaced by a NULL pointer in rtems_libi2c_drv_t).
+Each high level i2c device driver provides a set of functions in the `rtems_libi2c_drv_t` data structure passed the `libi2c` when the device is registered (see "Device registration" above).
+These function directly match the RTEMS I/O Mangers calls `"open", "close", "read", "write", "control"`, and they are passed the same arguments.
+Functions not needed may be omitted (and replaced by a NULL pointer in `rtems_libi2c_drv_t`).

 # High level i2c device driver and libi2c low level abstraction layer IF